uviclibraries/zines/index.md

 ## A Short History of Zines

-The history of the zine can be traced back to the fanzines created by science fiction enthusiasts in the early twentieth century.
+The history of the zine can be traced back to the publications such as the "little magazines" of the Harlem Renaissance around 1920, or arguably back far into history when short run pamphlets were published.
+The term "fanzines" points back to the 1930's with science fiction fans creating their own publications.
 These fanzines served as a forum for dialogue free from corporate editors or publishers.
-The same DIY ethos drew punks in the late twentieth century to embrace fanzines as a complement to their music and a means to challenge mainstream ideologies.
+The same DIY ethos drew punks in the late twentieth century to embrace zines as a complement to their music and a means to challenge mainstream ideologies.
 In the 1980s and 1990s, zines became central to movements like Queercore and Riot Grrrl, which used zines to subvert dominant and patriarchal ideologies by sharing lived experiences.
 Despite corporate appropriation, zine-making remains a cornerstone for marginalized voices to disseminate information and publish creative work.

 ## Learning objectives